unitartu-remrob/remrob-docker/README.md

 ---
 # Requirements
 - Docker (>=27.5.0)
-- Ubuntu (>=20.04)
+- Ubuntu (>=20.04) on host for Noetic images
+- Ubuntu (=24.04) on host for Jazzy images

 ## Optional requirements
-For hardware accelerated rendering of OpenGL apps like Gazebo:
+For running containers with hardware accelerated rendering of OpenGL apps like Gazebo:
-- Nvidia GPU with a graphics driver [compatible with CUDA version 12.6.3](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#id5)
+- Nvidia GPU with a graphics driver compatible with CUDA >11.4 for Noetic, and [>12.6.3](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#id5) for Jazzy
 - [nvidia-ctk](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

 # Setup